Disney wants to narrow the scope of its lawsuit against DeSantis to free speech claim

 The revised complaint would challenge “this unconstitutional weaponization of government by seeking a declaratory judgment that will allow Disney to pursue its future in Florida free from the ongoing retaliatory actions of the CFTOD Board,” Disney said.

-U.S. District Judge Allen Winsor on Friday rejected Disney’s motion to narrow the scope because of a procedural reason, saying the company could refile its request.
+U.S. District Judge Allen Winsor on Friday rejected Disney’s motion to narrow the scope because of a procedural rule requiring Disney attorneys to confer with DeSantis’ attorneys before filing such a request.
+The judge said Disney could refile its request after complying with the court rule.
+An email seeking comment was sent to Disney attorneys on Sunday.

 The Disney request, as well as other recent motions filed in the state case, demonstrate how the fates of the two lawsuits have become intertwined, especially after Disney filed a counter-claim in the state case asserting many of the same claims made in the federal case.
 Disney filed the counter claim after the state court judge refused Disney’s request to dismiss the lawsuit.